annitya/eZ-completion/readme.md

 * ez_field_value-helper? (twig)
 * Determine if configured environment should be tied to selected interpreter.
 * Yml-completions for controllers, matchers, views, etc...
-* Add completions to entities returned by the API-repository.
-    - Ex: ContentType returned from loadContentType...(...)
 * How does the Symfony2-plugin solve type-hinting in Twig?
 * Create eZDoc-intention.
 * Goto definitions for ezsettings. (gotoSymbolContributor?)